-Office hrs: Mondays, 3: 30-4: 15 or by appointment.
+Office hrs: Mondays, 1:45-2:30 or by appointment.
 My policy is not to reveal any aspect of course material or exam coverage in my office only to the student(s) present.
 I can, for example, go over a draft answer to a question that a student has prepared.
-If asked during office hours how I would answer a question, be it from the text, a study guide, a website, newspaper or other source, I expect I will go on Sakai and type in the question and my answer there.
-If asked during office hours a question about what coverage of material is relevant to questions on an upcoming exam, I expect I will go on Sakai and type in the question and my answer there.
-If will go on Sakai and type in the question and my answer there.
+If asked during office hours how I would answer a question, be it from the text, a study guide, a website, newspaper or other source, I expect I will go on Canvas and type in the question and my answer there.
+If asked during office hours a question about what coverage of material is relevant to questions on an upcoming exam, I expect I will go on Canvas and type in the question and my answer there.
 In this way, all students will have access to it.
 I will make reasonable attempts to schedule appointments when my office hours are not mutually convenient.
 There will be times during the semester when I cannot make my usual office hours, and when email, phone or Skype are the only substitutes.
 Note that knowing my office hours will be a suggestion that you have read the syllabus all the way through to the end.